A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): Evaluation

-To evaluate \fAC{}, we consider a distributed ledger, a representative application for large-scale atomic broadcast.
+To evaluate \ACplus{}, we consider a distributed ledger, a representative application for large-scale atomic broadcast.
 In a distributed ledger, servers receive transactions as input, and their goal is to agree on a common subset of ordered transactions to be added to the ledger.
-Moreover, we consider two deployments.
-First, all the servers are located inside a single datacenter.
+We consider two deployments, to which, for brevity, we refer as SDC and MDC.
+In SDC, the servers are located inside a single datacenter.
 For example, a group of airplane tickets retailers, located in the same area, want to offer the same flights, without divulging their clients queries.
-Second, the servers are distributed throughout five data centers across Europe\footnote{Dublin, London, Paris, Frankfurt, Stockholm}.
+In MDC, the servers are distributed throughout five datacenters across Europe (i.e., Dublin, London, Paris, Frankfurt, Stockholm).
 For example, a group of airplane tickets retailers with clients in multiple countries, distributed the ledger across multiple datacenters in order to provide faster local queries.
-Henceforth, for brevity, we refer to the single datacenter deployment as SDC and to the multiple datacenters deployment as MDC.
 For both deployments, we base our evaluation on OMNeT++, a discrete-event simulator~\cite{Varga:2008:OOS:1416222.1416290}.
 To realistically simulate the communication network, we use the INET framework of OMNeT++.